authgear/authgear-server/docs/specs/app2app.md

 #### Android SDK

+The following field will be added to `AuthenticateOptions`:

+- `app2appOptions: App2AppOptions?`
+  - App2app options.
+If `null`, this app cannot authenticate other apps through app2app.
+  - `App2AppOptions` contains the following fields:
+    - `userAuthenticationRequired: Boolean`: Whether the user has to pass an authentiction process during the app2app flow.
+Read [this doc](<https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder#setUserAuthenticationRequired(boolean)>) for details.
+    - `userAuthenticationTypes: Int?`: Type of user authentication can be used.
+Read [this doc](<https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder#setUserAuthenticationParameters(int,%20int)>) for details.

 The following methods will be added in android sdk to support the app2app flow:

 - `startApp2AppAuthentication(authorizeUri: String, redirectUri: String)`